 Periodic Paralysis is a group of disorders whereby patients become weak due to triggers such as rest after exercise or certain foods.
 These disorders are part of a broader class of disorders called ion channelopathies, in which a genetic defect in a muscle ion channel results in symptoms of episodic stiffness or weakness in response to certain triggers.

 These questions and more are answered within our site.
-Please feel free to browse the menu on the left as well as our highlights at the bottom of this screen!
-We welcome you to the PPA and will do our best to assist you as you search for answers about these rare diseases
+Please feel free to browse the menu at the top, as well as our highlights at the bottom of this screen!
+We welcome you to the PPA and will do our best to assist you as you search for answers about these rare diseases.

 For patient view information, read these two articles:

 Insider Tips on Periodic Paralysis: Issues in Developing a Comprehensive Treatment Plan

 We are happy to report that our Orlando 2019 PPA Conference was a tremendous success!
 Held at the RosenRead more.

 Strongbridge Dinner Event – Oct.
 25th in Orlando, FL

 Dear Member of the PPA, You are invited to attend an informational dinner program on Friday, October 25th at 6pm in Orlando,Read more.